Capability guide

 AAC and Opus export paths often hinge on MediaRecorder support, while WAV is the more dependable native floor.

-Some routes are intentionally narrow
+Some pages are intentionally narrow

 Best practices